vinceumo/todo/Article.md

 For our services workers we are going to follow this [gist from Omranic](https://gist.github.com/Omranic/4e648fa38caab7b8207d3e237fde0c77#create-service-worker)

-First create a `sw.js` file at the root of our project.
+First, create a `sw.js` file at the root of our project.

 In our **index.html**